Here is a list of my refereed publications. Book reviews and non-refereed stuff is not included.

 E. Smith, ‘The Transmission of Communism and Anti-Colonialism in the British Commonwealth: The Activist Networks between the Communist Parties of Great Britain, Australia and South Africa in the Era of Decolonisation’ in Y. Beliard & N. Kirk (eds), Labour and Decolonisation, Liverpool University Press, Liverpool, 2020 (in press).

 E. Smith, ‘White Australia Alone?
-The International Links of the Australian Far Right in the Cold War Era’, in D. Geary, C. Schofield & J. Sutton (eds), From Rhodesia to Trump: Towards a Global History of White Nationalism, Manchester University Press, Manchester, 2020, pp. 231-261. (link)
+The International Links of the Australian Far Right in the Cold War Era’, in D. Geary, C. Schofield & J. Sutton (eds), From Apartheid to Trump: Towards a Global History of White Nationalism, Manchester University Press, Manchester, 2020, pp. 231-261. (link)

 E. Smith, ‘Anti-Colonialism and the Imperial Dynamic in the Anglophone Communist Movements in South Africa, Australia and Britain’, in O. Drachewych & I. McKay (eds) Left Transnationalism: The Comintern and the National, Colonial and Racial Questions, Kingston/Montreal: McGill-Queen’s University Press, 2020 (link).